GabrielSilveiraa/ImageGalleryApp/README.md

 * [GMSNetworkLayer](https://github.com/GabrielSilveiraa/GMSNetworkLayer)

-A framework developed by me to facilitate the http networking in Swift.
+A framework developed by myself to facilitate the http networking in Swift.

 ### Reactive Programming